Pitambarbittu/Kubernetes/readme.md

 19. now browse- pitambar.bhadra.co.in

-## n TwitterShare this page on FacebookShare this page on LinkedInE-mail this page Kubernetes Ingress is an API object that provides routing rules to manage external users' access to the services in a Kubernetes cluster.
+## Kubernetes Ingress is an API object that provides routing rules to manage external users' access to the services in a Kubernetes cluster.
 It convert IP address to Domain name for the current machine only